LX-6/rainbow-attack/README.md

 python3 source/python/rainbowattack_main.py -r 8 12 -s 1000 10000000 -i hash_to_crack.txt
 ```
 A table for each password length will be created.

+### Performance :

+The hardcoded characters set is 62 size.
+You can modify it line 152 in source/python/rainbowattack_main.py.
+To perform 60% of success you should take twice the number of possibilities.
+Example :
+A 6 lenght password with lowercase, uppercase and digit has 916 millions possibilities (62^6).
+You should create a table of at least 1832 millions passwords to perform 60% of success.
+We recommand to take the value 1000 for columns and change the number of chains to keep the crack part fast.